TanishkThoria/Personal-Website/README.md

 <p> <h1>Website <img align="right" src="https://api.netlify.com/api/v1/badges/ae793709-8e1d-4896-9ea1-a1b9d4d6b4d7/deploy-status" alt="Netlify Deploy Badge"> </h1> </p>
 This repo contains the source code for https://tanishkthoria.netlify.app/

-# This website currently pulls from the "test-branch" of the Hugo-Programmer theme
+# This website currently pulls from the "test-branch"
+The Hugo theme in use is Hugo-Programmer, but this implementation currently pulls from the "test-branch".
-The main branch will most likely be updated soon, depending on when the layout changes become finialized.
+The main branch will most likely be updated with these changes soon, depending on when the layout changes become finialized.

 # Currently Working on...
 - [📈] Grinding Hackerrank/Leetcode